Automattic/newspack-post-image-downloader/README.md

 ### -- skip (exclude) relative URLs from downloading

 Optional.
-Unless `--do-not-download-relative-urls` flag is set, the command will automatically download relative image URLs by prepending the `--default-image-host-and-schema` to them.
+Unless `--do-not-download-root-relative-urls` and `--do-not-download-protocol-relative-urls` flags are set, the command will automatically download relative image URLs by prepending the `--default-image-host-and-schema` or `https:` protocol to them.

 ### -- full-size image downloading

-Unless the optional flag is set `--do-not-download-large-sizes`, the `import-images` command will automatically attempt to import the large-sized version of the image (non-scaled and non-intermediate).
+Unless the optional flag is set `--do-not-download-large-sizes`, the `download-images` command will automatically attempt to import the large-sized version of the image (non-scaled and non-intermediate).

 This ensures that the imported Media Library attachment image is of the highest available quality.
 Then the smaller scaled/intermediate image also gets downloaded side-by-side to the imported larger attachment object.
 The effect is not seen in post_content, as the same size of image will be displayed, but the Media Library does get the highest available image quality.